UT-ADL/autoware_mini_practice/practice_4/README.md

 Three ideas that might help:
 1. The most straightforward solution is to accept that a full lanelet is added to the path and use the last waypoint from there to overwrite the goal point.
-2. Use the closest waypoint to a goal point as the path end and use that also for resetting the goal point location.
+2. Use the closest waypoint to a goal point as the path end and use it also for resetting the goal point location.
 3. Create a new waypoint - the closest point on the path to the user-selected goal point (shapely project and interpolate can be used) and use that as the path end and goal point.

 ##### Validation
 * Test your solution and verify that it works!
-* Clean the code, add comments, think about the readability of the code and pay attention to formatting
+* Clean the code, add comments, think about the readability of the code, and pay attention to formatting
 * When finished, please create `practice_4_solution.txt` file in the root directory of your repo containing a small description of your solution to the last task.